alyraffauf/cute.haus/hosts/README.md

    - Modify the `default.nix` and other relevant Nix modules (e.g., `disko.nix`, `hardware.nix`, `home.nix`) to match the new device's specifications.

 1. **Update `flake.nix`**:
-   - Add the new host to the `nixosConfigurations` section in `flake.nix`.
+   - Add the new host to the `nixosConfigurations` section in `modules/flake/nixos.nix`.

 1. **Install NixOS**:
    - Install NixOS on the new device using this flake.
 Note that secrets will not be available on the first boot without a valid SSH private key.